boan-chen/Bayesian_ERGM_DMH/README.md

-# Bayesian Estimation for Exponential Random Graph Model (ERGM)
+# Bayesian Estimation for Exponential Random Graph Models (ERGM)

-## Introduction
+## Background

-The estimation of the posterior for Exponential Random Graph Models (ERGM) often faces intractability, requiring sophisticated methods such as Markov Chain Monte Carlo (MCMC) estimation (Snijder, 2002) or alternative approaches.
-Our Bayesian estimation approach for ERGM utilizes the double Metropolis-Hastings (DMH) algorithm first proposed by Liang (2010).
-This algorithm introduces auxiliary states to address the intractable nature of likelihood estimation.
+This code implements a Bayesian estimation approach for exponential random graph models (ERGMs) using a double Metropolis-Hasting (DMH) algorithm.
+ERGMs are statistical models used for modeling social network formation and structure.
+However, they face challenges with intractable likelihoods.
+This code explores using a DMH algorithm to sample from the posterior distribution.
 The core algorithm structure involves:

 ```
 for t = 1 to T: